cossacklabs/product-docs/content/acra/configuring-maintaining/controls-configuration-on-acraserver/_index.md

     provides a format-preserving way of storing tokens (number, string, email-looking values) while the original data is stored encrypted in a dedicated separate storage (Redis).
   * [Zones](/acra/security-controls/zones) —
     allows using zone-specific keys for cryptographic operations;
-    configured in encryptor config, but enabled with `--zonemode_enable`.
+    configured in encryptor config, but enabled with `--zonemode_enable` (deprecated since 0.94.0, will be removed in 0.95.0).

 * [Intrusion detection](/acra/security-controls/intrusion-detection/)